danief/chatgpt_growingmedia_litterature/soil-and-species-Identification-from-abstracts-using-chatgpt.md

-Soil and Species Identification from Abstracts, using ChatGPT
+Soil and Species Identification from Abstracts, using BERTopic and ChatGPT
 ================
 Daniel Flø
 2023-11-12